inaka/guidelines/README.md

 * Creates memos for each ops/PM meeting and shares them with all participants.
 * Participates in the hipchat [daily](DAILY.md)
 * Maintains [monthly meetings](MONTHLY-MEETINGS.md) with the CTO
+* Maintains weekly meetings with all PMs and CTO to coordinate ops priorities.
+* Writting and maintaining Disaster Recovery Plan documentation for all projects.
+Link located at Operations Hipchat room.

 #### QA